habali1/habali1/README.md

 # About Me

 Hi it's Huseyin.
-I'm a highly motivated and versatile **Computer Science** and **Information Systems Engineering** student currently enrolled in a dual diploma program at **Binghamton University** and **Istanbul Technical University (ITU)**.
+I'm a highly motivated and versatile **Computer Science** and **Information Systems Engineering** junior student currently enrolled in a dual diploma program at **Binghamton University** and **Istanbul Technical University (ITU)**.
 With a passion for problem-solving and a foundation in both **C/C++** and **Python**, I've developed a diverse portfolio of projects that demonstrate my ability to tackle complex challenges, whether it’s in software development, data structures, algorithms, or low-level system programming.
 - You can easily access to my repositories via clicking icons.

 [![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white&style=for-the-badge)](https://github.com/habali1/Python-Projects)